Alison Nicoll Sells 22,500 Shares of Upstart Holdings, Inc. (NASDAQ:UPST) Stock

-Upstart Holdings, Inc. (NASDAQ:UPST) General Counsel Alison Nicoll sold 22,500 shares of the firm’s stock in a transaction that occurred on Wednesday, September 1st.
-The shares were sold at an average price of $225.41, for a total value of $5,071,725.00.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
+Upstart Holdings, Inc. (NASDAQ:UPST) General Counsel Alison Nicoll sold 22,500 shares of Upstart stock in a transaction dated Wednesday, September 8th.
+The shares were sold at an average price of $269.75, for a total transaction of $6,069,375.00.
+The sale was disclosed in a filing with the SEC, which can be accessed through the SEC website.

 Alison Nicoll also recently made the following trade(s):

-Several institutional investors have recently bought and sold shares of UPST.
-Parallel Advisors LLC purchased a new stake in shares of Upstart in the 1st quarter valued at about $45,000.
-US Bancorp DE purchased a new stake in shares of Upstart in the 1st quarter valued at about $26,000.
-Treasurer of the State of North Carolina purchased a new stake in shares of Upstart in the 1st quarter valued at about $656,000.
-Victory Capital Management Inc. purchased a new stake in shares of Upstart in the 1st quarter valued at about $3,726,000.
-Finally, Commonwealth Equity Services LLC purchased a new stake in shares of Upstart in the 1st quarter valued at about $562,000.
-47.59% of the stock is owned by institutional investors and hedge funds.
+Hedge funds and other institutional investors have recently made changes to their positions in the stock.
+Rhumbline Advisers bought a new stake in Upstart during the first quarter valued at approximately $1,830,000.
+California State Teachers Retirement System bought a new stake in Upstart during the first quarter valued at approximately $3,154,000.
+Strategic Family Wealth Counselors L.L.C. bought a new position in shares of Upstart in the second quarter worth approximately $998,000.
+Souders Financial Advisors bought a new position in shares of Upstart in the first quarter worth approximately $511,000.
+Finally, Optimum Investment Advisors boosted its position in shares of Upstart by 360.0% in the second quarter.
+Optimum Investment Advisors now owns 460 shares of the company’s stock worth $57,000 after purchasing an additional 360 shares during the period.
+Institutional investors own 47.59% of the company’s stock.

-A number of equities analysts recently commented on the company.
-Barclays upgraded Upstart from an “equal weight” rating to an “overweight” rating and lifted their price objective for the stock from $130.00 to $230.00 in a research report on Friday, August 13th.
-The Goldman Sachs Group began coverage on Upstart in a research note on Monday, July 12th.
-They issued a “buy” rating and a $147.00 price objective for the company.
-Piper Sandler lifted their price objective on Upstart from $152.00 to $191.00 and gave the company an “overweight” rating in a research note on Wednesday, August 11th.
-JMP Securities boosted their target price on Upstart from $149.00 to $190.00 and gave the stock a “market outperform” rating in a research note on Monday, June 7th.
-Finally, Citigroup raised Upstart from a “neutral” rating to a “buy” rating and boosted their target price for the stock from $120.00 to $205.00 in a research note on Wednesday, August 11th.
-Three analysts have rated the stock with a hold rating and seven have issued a buy rating to the company’s stock.
-Based on data from MarketBeat, Upstart presently has an average rating of “Buy” and a consensus target price of $141.10.
+A number of research analysts recently issued reports on UPST shares.
+The Goldman Sachs Group started coverage on shares of Upstart in a research report on Monday, July 12th.
+They set a “buy” rating and a $147.00 price target for the company.
+Atlantic Securities started coverage on shares of Upstart in a report on Monday.
+They issued an “overweight” rating and a $290.00 target price for the company.
+Zacks Investment Research cut shares of Upstart from a “buy” rating to a “hold” rating in a report on Thursday.
+Barclays raised shares of Upstart from an “equal weight” rating to an “overweight” rating and lifted their target price for the stock from $130.00 to $230.00 in a report on Friday, August 13th.
+Finally, Citigroup raised shares of Upstart from a “neutral” rating to a “buy” rating and lifted their target price for the stock from $120.00 to $205.00 in a report on Wednesday, August 11th.
+Three investment analysts have rated the stock with a hold rating and eight have issued a buy rating to the stock.
+According to data from MarketBeat, the stock currently has an average rating of “Buy” and an average target price of $177.45.

 Upstart Holdings, Inc operates a cloud- based artificial intelligence (AI) lending platform.
 The company's platform aggregates consumer demand for loans and connects it to its network of the company's AI- enabled bank partners.
 Its platform connects consumers, banks, and institutional investors through a shared AI lending platform.